ChrisTs8920/Weatherly/README.md

 ## To do

-- Add pull to refresh
+- Pull to refresh (currently non-functional)
 - Fix an issue where light theme does not apply correctly on some devices
 - Code improvements and refactoring